 With the promise of controlling costs with more affordable visits, telemedicine has surged over the last decade.
 It involves the use of electronic communications and software to provide clinical services to patients without an in-person visit.
 It is frequently used for follow-up visits, management of chronic conditions, medication management, specialist consultation, and other clinical services.

 Smoking amongst adults in the United States has steadily declined since the mid-1960s but seems to be bottoming out around 15%.
 When employers consider the use of e-cigarettes, which is increasing, as well as other tobacco products, nearly one out of four U.S. adults could benefit from a tobacco cessation program.
 Although usage has dropped significantly, the adverse impact of tobacco use is so strong that employers continue to see financial and non-financial reasons to pursue cessation programs.
-A smoking cessation program can (and should be) multi-faceted, but the main goal is to provide tobacco smokers the support and resources they need to quit.
+A tobacco cessation program can (and should be) multi-faceted, but the main goal is to provide tobacco smokers the support and resources they need to quit.

 Weight management programs specifically focus on helping employees achieve a healthy weight.
 Through a combination of digital and human interventions that primarily focus on exercise and nutrition, weight management programs hope to reduce the health risks of employees.
 Since most individuals are not at a healthy weight, the benefit has to potential to be useful to a broad audience.

 Wellness challenges are a set of activities and contests to encourage employees to engage in healthy behaviors.
 They are also a great team building tool that helps improve employee engagement and a sense of belonging within the organization.
 Wellness challenges can be designed to address a broad range of topics, including physical, mental, financial, social, and environmental well-being, and with the advancement of wearable devices and mobile apps, the technologies needed to make tracking easy and simple now exist in a way that was not available ten years ago.